 The NRC offers a variety of educational and creative arts out-of-school time programs for youth ages 6-13, Monday-Thursday from 3:30 to 6:30.
 Our programs are designed to help youth achieve academic success, provide creative outlets to express themselves and develop self confidence.
 For more information, contact our Out-of-School Time Program.

 In our gardening classes, youth at the Center help grow fruits and vegetables in our beautiful 1000 square foot urban farmlet, complete with mini-orchard, greenhouse, rainwater catchments, and compost system.
-Most of this fresh produce is sold to our neighbors during our Thursday farm stand, while some of it makes its way into cooking classes or meals for the young people in our building.
+Most of this fresh produce is sold to our neighbors, while some of it makes its way into cooking classes or meals for the young people in our building.
 Because we believe strongly in sustainable agriculture, we encourage organic growing practices.
 Participants learn how to plan, grow, and maintain a garden full of fresh produce year-round, and choose from a long list of activities dictated by the needs of the plants.
-Gardening is Tuesdays from 5:00-6:30.

 Cooking in the Garden

 Cooking in the garden is exactly what it sounds like- cooking class that takes place in our garden!
 All recipes are raw with the focal point being solely on fresh fruits and vegetables.
 No oven necessary- the only equipment used are knives, cutting boards, and occasionally a food processor.
 The dishes that are made in this class are usually served the next day as the vegetable component for after school supper.
 Some favorites are cucumber salad, gazpacho, mulberry jam, and mulberry popsicles.
 Cooking in the garden is on Wednesdays from 5:00-6:30.